Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 ### Academy

 The Academy object for the scene is placed on the Ball3DAcademy GameObject.
-Since the base Academy class is abstract, you must always define a subclass.
-There are three functions you can implement, though they are all optional:

-* Academy.InitializeAcademy() — Called once when the environment is launched.
-* Academy.AcademyStep() — Called at every simulation step before
-  agent.AgentAction() (and after the Agents collect their observations).
-* Academy.AcademyReset() — Called when the Academy starts or restarts the simulation (including the first time).

-The 3D Balance Ball environment does not use these functions — each Agent resets itself when needed — but many environments do use these functions to control the environment around the Agents.

 ### Agent